Bruderjulian/ShaderRendererJS/README.md

 # ShaderRendererJS
-A Render for Shader written in JS
+A Render for Shaders written in JS